johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators-part-1-amiga/index.md

 almost to the max, while some look completely fine at near zero---just like on real hardware.

-The almost homeopathic **Color Brightness** boost of 1.023 helps regain some of the brightness lost by the scanline emulation, and interestingly it also helps reduce moire at non-integer scaling ratios (or perhaps it's all in my head...)
+The almost homeopathic **Color Brightness** boost of 1.023 helps regain some of the brightness lost by the scanline emulation, and interestingly it also helps reduce moire artifacts at non-integer scaling ratios (or perhaps it's all in my head...)

 <img src="img/winuaecolor.png" alt="WinUaeColor filter settings" width="auto">